vamsi-karnam/openfilenet/README.md

 share_files("/path/to/myfolder")
 share_files(["/path/to/a", "/path/to/b"])
 ```
-- OpenFilenet can share a single file or recursively index all files in the directory.
+- OpenFilenet can share a single file or recursively walk and index all subdirectories/files in the directory.
 - Other peers can retrieve this index via `list_files()`.

 ### 3. File Transfer